googleapis/artman/CONTRIBUTING.rst

 Include tests
 -------------

-Be sure to add relevant tests and run then them using :code:`nox` befor making the pull request.
+Be sure to add relevant tests and then run them using :code:`nox` before making the pull request.

 Docs will be updated automatically when we merge to `master`, but you should also build the docs yourself via :code:`nox -e docs`, making sure